 For fully-catered accommodation - options are Bishop Julius Hall or University Hall.

 For self-catered accommodation - options are Hayashi, Ilam Apartments or Waimairi Village.

 Postgraduate students are recommended to apply for a Postgraduate Flexi contract or Couples/Family accommodation.

 Which halls can I apply to?
 Our handy Which Hall Flow Chart can help guide you to appropriate options depending on your age and level of study.

 PLEASE NOTE: New applications for all NZ Citizens and Holders of a NZ Residence Class Visa or Australian Citizens/Permanent Residents are required to pay a non-refundable application fee of NZ$100 (including GST).
-The fee will apply to new international students after an offer of a room has been made.
+The fee will apply to new international students from 1 January 2019, after an offer of a room has been made.